NYCPlanning/db-zap-opendata/README.md

 # db-zap-opendata

+Workflows for:

-Workflow for creating subset of ZAP data that's on open data
+- creating subset of ZAP data that's on open data
+- creating MapZAP

 ## Instructions